ExpediaGroup/mittens/docs/about/introduction.md

 - Sends requests continuously for X seconds
 - Supports REST and gRPC
 - Supports HTTP and gRPC headers
+- Supports placeholders for random elements in requests
 - Supports concurrent requests
 - Provides files or/and endpoints that can be used as liveness/readiness probes in Kubernetes